On the instability and degeneracy of deep learning models: Main Results on Model Instability

 \end{enumerate} \EndKnitrBlock{theorem}

-Theorem \ref{thm:instab-elpr}(i) is a non-asymptotic result, which connects to the definition of instability in a FOES model through a log-ratio of extreme model probabilities \eqref{eq:elpr} being too large relative to the associated sample size \(N\).
-If so, Theorem \ref{thm:instab-elpr}(i) guarantees the FOES model must also exhibit correspondingly large changes in probability for very small differences among some data configurations, a property that intuitively captures a notion of instability.
-Furthermore, and perhaps more seriously under Theorem \ref{thm:instab-elpr}(ii), S-unstable models can never have universally bounded changes in probability among single component variations in data configurations.
+\ak{Theorem \ref{thm:instab-elpr} aims to describe some model implications when a log-ratio of extreme model probabilities (\ref{eq:elpr}) is too large relative to the associated sample size $N$, which underlies the definition of a S-unstable FOES model (\ref{eq:Sun}).
+If so, Theorem \ref{thm:instab-elpr}(i) guarantees the FOES model must also exhibit correspondingly large changes in probability for small differences among some data configurations.
+Hence, as a further consequence in Theorem \ref{thm:instab-elpr}(ii), S-unstable models can never have universally bounded changes in probability among single component variations in data configurations.
 While not all one-component changes in data may produce massive changes in probability, unstable models must have some such data outcomes with this property.
-As a consequence, unstable probability structures may exhibit extreme sensitivity through large peaks and troughs over the sample space.
+Hence, unstable probability structures may exhibit extreme sensitivity through large peaks and troughs over the sample space.
+Theorem \ref{thm:instab-elpr} supports and generalizes findings in \citet[Theorem 1]{schweinberger2011instability} for classes of discrete exponential models (i.e., the result there entails that, if $\REP(\thetaN)/N $ is unbounded as $N$ increases, then the nearest-point log-odds ratio $\DN(\ak{\thetaN})$ is unbounded as well in these models).}

 Additionally, S-unstable FOES model sequences are also connected to degenerate models, where \emph{degeneracy} involves assigning essentially all probability to modes within the sample space, which could potentially represent a small subset among the totality of outcomes.
-For perspective, note that differing sizes of the scaled log-ratio \(\REP(\boldsymbol \theta_N)/N\) from \eqref{eq:elpr} induce a spectrum of levels of instability/stability and Theorem \ref{thm:instab-elpr} indicates increasing sensitivity of model probabilities as \eqref{eq:elpr} increases.
-Furthermore, as the instability measure grows and the log-ratio \(\REP(\boldsymbol \theta_N)/N\) diverges, as in the definition \eqref{eq:Sun} of S-unstable models, then a FOES model sequence will become degenerate.
+For perspective, note that differing sizes of the scaled log-ratio \(\REP(\ak{\thetaN})/N\) from \eqref{eq:elpr} induce a spectrum of levels of instability/stability and Theorem \ref{thm:instab-elpr} indicates increasing sensitivity of model probabilities as \eqref{eq:elpr} increases.
+Furthermore, as the instability measure grows and the log-ratio \(\REP(\ak{\thetaN})/N\) diverges, as in the definition \eqref{eq:Sun} of S-unstable models, then a FOES model sequence will become degenerate.
 Theorem \ref{thm:degenFOES} provides a formal statement of such degeneracy due to S-instability.
 For a given \(0 < \epsilon < 1\), define a \(\epsilon\)-modal set of outcomes as